FitzwilliamMuseum/egyptiancoffins/_testcatalogue/E_W_66a.md

 owner.

 The coffin owner has the name Wepwawetemhat, which was especially popular at Asyut in the Middle Kingdom.
-He bears the title Ôgreatest of the physiciansÕ.
+He bears the title ‘greatest of the physicians’.
 There are many coffins and coffin fragments known from Asyut, but only a few of them bear titles.
 Interestingly there is in the Museum of Tanta a coffin of a certain Wepay with the same title.
 Wepay might be the abbreviation of Wepwawetemhat and both coffins might belong